ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 The REOWS will never pass any of your information to other organisations without your specific consent or except where required to do so by law (this includes for annual auditing of accounts by our Auditors, Newman and Co) or where it has engaged a database manager to support its functions.

 If there is a requirement to share your data with third parties such as, for example, The Lady Grover’s Fund, the Officers Association, the Royal Engineers’ Association or any other third party charitable organisation who may provide advice and/or support, we will request your consent first.
+When shared with external agencies, information will always be password protected.

 How long we will keep your information